seetohjinwei/StackC/README.md

 ## TODO

+- import/include files so we can actually import and use the stdlib.stc!!!
 - `stackc.c` debug flag to print stack after each operation
 - Bitwise operations
 - Rule 110 program
 - read input?

+- simple type system (int, char, string, everything on the stack has a type)
 - have access to a second stack?

-import/include files so we can actually import and use the stdlib.stc!!!